bastienwirtz/homer/docs/customservices.md

   logo: "assets/tools/sample.png"
   url: "http://my-service-link"
   endpoint: "http://my-service-endpoint" # Optional: alternative base URL used to fetch service data is necessary.
+  useCredentials: false # Optional: Override global proxy.useCredentials configuration.
   type: "<type>"
 ```

+⚠️🚧 `endpoint` & `useCredentials` new options are not yet supported by all custom services (but will be very soon).

 ## PiHole